Last Friday Night (T.G.I.F.): Background and release

 In an interview with MTV, director Marc Klasfeld said that the video's storyline was inspired by Sixteen Candles and other works of John Hughes, as well as "all those great '80s high school movies."
 Including a long series of outtakes during the ending credits was influenced by a similar idea in The Cannonball Run.
 The costume for Perry's character, Kathy Beth Terry, was inspired by the character Betty Suarez, played by America Ferrera on the series Ugly Betty.
 The music video for "Last Friday Night (T.G.I.F.)" was filmed around May 3–6, 2011 at the home of John Schneider.
 It was directed by Marc Klasfeld, and co-directed by Danny Lockwood.
 Perry tweeted, "I told someone about my new music video I just filmed & they responded with 'wow, that's gonna break the internet.'.....
 Should I knock on wood?"

 Before the video premiered, Perry created Facebook and Twitter profiles for a "brace-faced nerd-turned-hottie" thirteen-year-old she plays named Kathy Beth Terry.
 Starting from June 8, a series of short video clips was uploaded on the Facebook profile, YouTube and Perry's official web version premiered later on the same day on Funny or Die.
 On July 11, after crossing the half-million "likes" mark, Perry released an interview in character as Terry on Digital Spy.

 Perry, in character as Kathy Beth Terry made various references to Rebecca Black and other guests on the video on her Twitter and Facebook.
 She also gave interviews to the Digital Spy, Australian Cosmopolitan, and BOP Tiger Beat.

 The video went on to win Favorite Music Video award at the 38th People's Choice Awards.
-As of August 2022, the video has over 1.4 billion views on YouTube.